Big Comingling Inventory Announcement Made at Amazon Accelerate

 The costly workaround to avoid commingling and protect brand quality was a process known as “re-stickering”: sellers applied unique, seller-specific Amazon barcodes (FNSKUs or Fulfillment Network Stock Keeping Units) to every product.
 Not only was this manual task time consuming, but it was also expensive; it’s estimated that brand owners spent $600 million in the past year alone on re-stickering solely to opt out of pooling.

-Amazon’s Vice President of Selling Partner Services, Dharmesh Mehta, explained that advancements in logistics (better network placement) and technology (virtual tracking of individual units) eliminated the need for physical pooling to maintain shipping speeds, thus why the comingling process will be phased out.
+Amazon’s Vice President of Selling Partner Services, Dharmesh Mehta, explained that advancements in logistics (better network placement) and technology (virtual tracking of individual units) eliminated the need for physical pooling to maintain shipping speeds, thus why the comingling process will be changing on March 31, 2026.

 What the Comingling Inventory Update Means for Amazon FBA Sellers

-Since Amazon is phasing out commingling (slated to be complete by the end of 2025 or January 2026), this eliminates the cost and operational need to re-sticker products merely to avoid pooling.
-Going forward, manufacturer barcodes will now be used for virtual tracking.
+Going forward, manufacturer barcodes will be used for virtual tracking.
 Orders will ship from the specific seller’s own inventory, and returns will also trace back to that same stock.
 This simplifies root-cause analysis on defects or inauthentic complaints.

 Industry analysts are calling this move one of the most significant steps Amazon has taken in years to protect brands on its platform, tilting the field from arbitrage resellers toward brand owners.